 Cat spikes!
 Are they safe, effective and legal to use?
 In this article, we will be answering some of your questions about cat spikes and why they are such a taboo subject for both owners & non-owners of cats!

-If you live in the city then you will have a cat in your garden sometime this week!
-But, keeping these cats out can be more difficult than you think.
+If you live in the city, then you will have a cat in your garden sometime this week!
+But, keeping these cats out can be more complicated than you think.

 Are Cat Spikes Legal To Use?

-If you are going to fix spikes to your fence make sure the fence is yours and not shared with your neighbour.
-Before fixing spikes to a fence we would advise you to mention this to your neighbour.
-If they are happy with having spikes on the boundary wall or fence then you are good to go!
+If you are going to fix spikes to your fence, make sure the wall is yours and not shared with your neighbour.
+Before attaching spikes to a wall, we would advise you to mention this to your neighbour.
+If they are happy with having spikes on the boundary wall or fence, then you are good to go!

 - Ask neighbours before fixing cat spikes